Massachusetts Landlord Tenant Laws

 - MGL Chapter 175 Section 99 requires landlords of multifamilies to disclose part of their insurance policy.

-- MGL Chapter 186 regulates late fees, eviction notices, security deposits, and the majority of landlord-tenant behavior.
+- MGL Chapter 186 regulates late fees, eviction notices, security deposits, last month’s rent, and the majority of landlord-tenant behavior.

 - MGL Chapter 239 regulates rent withholding, eviction move-out’s, and treatment of victims of domestic violence.

 - MGL Chapter 272, Section 99 prohibits audio recording via security cameras or other non-obvious means.

 - 105 CMR 410 is the state sanitary code.